Agoric/documentation/main/glossary/README.md

 ## Non-fungible
 A non-fungible asset is one where each incidence of the asset has unique individual properties and is not interchangeable with another incidence.
-For example, if your asset is show tickets, it matters to the buyer what the date and time of the show is, which row the seat is in, and where in the row the seat is (and likely other factors as well).
+For example, if your asset is theater tickets, it matters to the buyer what the date and time of the show is, which row the seat is in, and where in the row the seat is (and likely other factors as well).
 You can't just give them any ticket in your supply, as they are not interchangeable (and may have different prices).
 See also [fungible](#fungible).